larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

     # rsync -a /var/lib/glance/ $BACKUP/var/lib/glance/
     # rsync -a /var/lib/nova/ $BACKUP/var/lib/nova/

+Here (and in the rest of this document), `$BACKUP` is shorthand for wherever you have your backup directory mounted.

 ### Configuration files

 Ensure that you have complete backups of your OpenStack configuration